Yu-amd/reachy-aim-enterprise-demo/README.md

 This Helm chart is **not for installing a Kubernetes cluster** on your host.
 It installs **demo add-ons in your existing Kubernetes cluster** (loadgen, dashboard configmap).

+**Chart Mode: URL-only** - The chart uses `aim.baseUrl` to connect to your AIM endpoint.
+This can be:
+- A Kubernetes Service URL (e.g., `http://aim.default.svc.cluster.local:8000`)
+- An external URL (e.g., `https://aim.example.com`)
+- A port-forward URL (e.g., `http://localhost:8000`)

+The chart does **not** deploy or manage the AIM endpoint itself - it only configures the load generator and dashboards to connect to your existing AIM service.

 ### Prerequisites